cloudflare/cloudflare-docs/content/workers/platform/web-assembly/_index.md

 [WebAssembly](https://webassembly.org/) (abbreviated Wasm) allows you to compile languages like Rust, Go, or C to a binary format that can run in a wide variety of environments, including [web browsers](https://developer.mozilla.org/en-US/docs/WebAssembly#browser_compatibility), Cloudflare Workers, and other WebAssembly runtimes.

 On Workers, you can use WebAssembly to:
-- Execute code written in a language other than JavaScript, via `WebAssembly.instantiate()` ([example](/workers/platform/web-assembly/javascript/#use-from-javascript)).
+- Execute code written in a language other than JavaScript, via `WebAssembly.instantiate()`
-- Write an entire Cloudflare Worker in Rust, using bindings that make Workers' JavaScript APIs available directly from Rust.
+- Write an entire Cloudflare Worker in Rust, using bindings that make Workers' JavaScript APIs available directly from your Rust code.

 Most programming languages can be compiled to Wasm, although support varies across languages and compilers.
 Guides are available for the following: